NorthLandTeam/SF-Muni/README.md

 ```

 ## SF-Muni
-The project includes a map that updates and displays positions of San Francisco's buses and trains in the last 15min.
+The project presents a map that updates and shows positions of San Francisco's buses in the last 15 minutes.
+The app will update the position info every 15 seconds.
+Users can hover and choose the routes from the left side navigation, and see the highlighted routes and their associated buses on the map.

+This project is done using Angular.js and d3.js.
+If you want to interact with the app, please click this [link](http://realtimesfmuni.herokuapp.com/#/).

 ## TODO
-* Smooth animation of bus location transition
+* A Smooth animation of bus location transition
+* More interactions with the map
+  * Popovers for routes on map to display more info, such as stop info, schedules, and important info.
-* Popovers for buses to display more info
+  * Popovers for buses on map to display more info, such as each bus direction, speed, predictions and schedules.
+* a more delicate data structure for storing bus locations, which aims at enhancing user experience.